Nuggets vs. Timberwolves: Betting Trends, Record ATS, Home/Road Splits

 - The Timberwolves have come away with 21 wins in the 43 contests they have been listed as the underdogs in this season.

-- This season, Minnesota has won one of its four games when it is the underdog by at least +280 on the moneyline.
+- This season, Minnesota has won 15 of its 31 games, or 48.4%, when it is the underdog by at least +115 on the moneyline.

-- Minnesota has an implied victory probability of 26.3% according to the moneyline set by sportsbooks for this matchup.
+- Minnesota has an implied victory probability of 46.5% according to the moneyline set for this matchup.

 Nuggets vs. Timberwolves Over/Under Stats (Regular Season)